 Cutting Edge Issues in Development Thinking & Practice

 These podcasts are recordings from the Cutting Edge Issues in Development Thinking & Practice lecture series 2020/21 and 2021/22, providing insights into the practical world of international development.
+Events from 2023/24 will be uploaded on a weekly basis.
 Speakers share their expertise and invite discussion on an exciting range of issues, from responses to the COVID-19 pandemic, to climate change policy, to decolonising academia.
 Guest speakers in the series include Kate Raworth, Ha-Joon Chang and Mariana Mazzucato.
 Listen to it here.

 Events in ID